Section V: Shipping

 The information below, is an excerpt from the DRAFT "Recommendations for Coffee Berry Borer Integrated Pest Management in Hawai‘i 2020" document.
 The complete document is in the process of being published.

-As of December 2016, CBB has been found on three Hawaiian Islands—Hawai‘i, O‘ahu, and Maui.
-Currently, an intra-island (on-island) quarantine for Hawai‘i Island, [Maui], and O‘ahu is NOT in effect.
-However, the Hawai‘i Department of Agriculture has placed a quarantine on ALL regulated coffee items, including but not limited to unroasted coffee, coffee plants and plant parts, used coffee bags, and coffee-harvesting equipment shipped from Hawai‘i Island and O‘ahu to all other islands.
+As of December 2019, CBB has been found on three Hawaiian Islands—Hawai‘i, O‘ahu, and Maui.
+Currently, an intra-island (on-island) quarantine for Hawai‘i Island, Maui and O‘ahu is NOT in effect.
+However, the Hawai‘i Department of Agriculture has placed a quarantine on ALL regulated coffee items, including but not limited to unroasted coffee beans, coffee plants and plant parts, used coffee bags, and coffee-harvesting equipment shipped from Hawai‘i Island, Maui and O‘ahu to all other islands.

-- Inspection by HDOA Plant Quarantine Inspectors and certain treatments such as fumigation, freezing, or heating are required prior to shipping.
-ALL regulated items (plants, parts, green beans, and used equipment, etc.) must have a permit issued by the Plant Quarantine Branch before transport is allowed.
+- Inspection is required by HDOA Plant Quarantine Inspectors which includes treatments such as fumigation, freezing, or heating and bagging requirements.
+ALL regulated items (plants, parts, green beans, and used equipment, etc.) must be inspected and have a valid permit issued by the Plant Quarantine Branch before transport is allowed.

 - Failure to comply with quarantine regulations may result in civil penalties and/or fines, and the shipment may be confiscated and destroyed.